 At all the places we’ve picked it is not necessary to bring your own tent or camper.
 All five naturist places have accommodation options for rent.
 If you do bring your own, Sasso Corbo welcomes guests with a mobile home, caravan or tent.
 At Suncave Garden it’s possible to put down your tent.

-If you’re planning to make other stops at places with no options for naturists, AirBnb has lots accommodations in Italy.
+If you’re planning to make other stops at places with no options for naturists, Airbnb has lots of accommodations in Italy.
 Or you could rent a mobile home, have a look at Outdoorsy for some great options.

 Both Bologna (the start of this road trip) as Brindisi (the end) have international airports with connections to all over Europe.
 We found that Ryanair had the best options because we travel with hand luggage only.
 It’s a good idea though to compare flight prices via websites such as Skyscanner.